 Exclusive: Turf War Blocked CFPB From Helping Fix Student Loan Forgiveness Program

-The nation's most powerful consumer protection agency sent examiners into companies that run student loan call centers to try to fix a troubled loan forgiveness program.
+Starting early last year, the nation's most powerful consumer protection agency sent examiners into companies that run student loan call centers to try to fix a troubled loan forgiveness program.
 But the Department of Education blocked the bureau from getting the information it needed, NPR has learned.

 The Public Service Loan Forgiveness Program is designed to help firefighters, military service members, nonprofit workers and others.
 But thousands of people say they were treated unfairly and rejected.